 Make the batter: In a large bowl, whisk together eggs, melted butter, and pumpkin.
 Add in flour (no need to sift it first), brown sugar, granulated sugar, cinnamon, ginger, nutmeg, baking soda, baking powder, and salt.
 Mix until blended.
 Finally, fold in the butterscotch chips.

+Bake: Using a small cookie scoop, drop batter into the greased muffin pan until each cavity is about 3/4 full.
 Bake in preheated oven for 10-12 minutes.
 Remove and cool completely.

 Sprinkle with powdered sugar if desired.

 - I like these Pumpkin Butterscotch Muffins chilled.
 Store them in the refrigerator and enjoy cold!
 If you prefer, they keep well at room temperature too.

 - For a fun twist, swap out half of the butterscotch morsels for chocolate chips.
 Or use half of a bag of each for a decadent chocolate butterscotch muffin!

 Once your mini Pumpkin Butterscotch Muffins are completely cooled, place them in a ziploc freezer bag or other airtight freezer-safe container.
 Store them in the freezer until ready to thaw.
 To thaw, remove from freezer, and place bag (or container) on counter overnight.
 Add powdered sugar before serving if desired.

 Yes, this recipe can be adapted to suit a standard 12-cup muffin tin.
 Follow the recipe as directed and increase the baking time to 17 – 19 minutes.

 Salted butter will work fine in this mini pumpkin butterscotch muffin recipe.
 I would use half the amount of added kosher salt if using salted butter.

 Stored in the refrigerator, these mini muffins stay good for up to 5 days.
 In the freezer, they keep fresh for about 3 months.